Dlyang8/DSCI_551/README.md

 jupyter notebook fetch_data.ipynb
 ```

-Run all four cells in order:
+Run all five cells in order:

 1. **Cell 1** — Loads libraries and creates the `data/` directory.
 2. **Cell 2** — Fetches all 2024-25 game records for Regular Season and Playoffs using `LeagueGameLog`.